 The information processing theory is based on the idea that humans actively process the information they receive from their senses, like a computer does.
 Learning is what is happening when our brains recieve information, record it, mould it and store it.

 In information processing theory, as the student takes in information, that information is first briefly stored as sensory storage; then moved to the short term or working memory; and then either forgotten or transferred to the long term memory, as:

-Provide for repetition and review of information, present material in a very clear manner, and focus on the meaning of information (OLTC, 1996).
+Include lesson time for repetition and review of information, present material in a very clear manner, and focus on the meaning of information.